 The Tasmanian government's Landlord Support Fund is now open.
 A landlord or their agent can apply for up to $2,000 in a one-off financial support payment if they have current residential leases and tenants who have fallen behind in paying rent.
 This program will run from 7 September to 1 December 2020.

 UPDATE 1 SEPTEMBER:

-- Tasmanian government's Small Business Energy Support Grant Program opened for grant applications on 31 August and will run until 12 noon 26 October 2020.
+- [NOW CLOSED] Tasmanian government's Small Business Energy Support Grant Program opened for grant applications on 31 August and will run until 12 noon 26 October 2020.
 One off grant payments of $1,000 are available to eligible businesses who have not been eligible for the COVID-19 electricity, water and/or sewerage wavier available from service providers from 1 April 2020.

 - The JobKeeper extension legislation was passed by Senate on Tuesday 1 September, extending the program by six months to 28 March 2021.
 Under the extended rules, JobKeeper 2.0 will replace the current flat $1,500 a fortnight subsidy with a two-tiered system.
 The subsidy will consist of a $750 fortnightly payment for those working fewer than 20 hours pre-COVID and $1,200 per fortnight for those who worked 20 hours+.
 This well then be reduced further from January 2021 to $650 and $1,000, respectively.
 A legislative instrument detailing the rules for the new rates and the new eligibility criteria is expected to be issued shortly by Treasurer.

 On Friday 14 August, the Treasurer registered a legislative instrument which extended the definition of eligible employees from 3 August.
 The remainder of the announced JobKeeper 2.0 is yet to be legislated.
 We go through the new employee eligibility rules in detail here.